 People with Hirschsprung disease can suffer from an infection of the intestines, called enterocolitis, before or after surgery.
 Symptoms include

 Call the doctor right away if your child shows any of these signs.

 Children with enterocolitis need to go to the hospital.
 An intravenous (IV) tube is inserted into a vein to give fluids and antibiotics.
 The large intestine is rinsed regularly with a mild saltwater solution until all stool has been removed.
 The solution may also contain antibiotics to kill bacteria.
 A temporary ostomy may be needed to help the intestine heal.

 Sometimes infection is a sign of a problem with the pull-through procedure.
 More surgery may be needed to correct the problem and prevent future infections.

 Medically Reviewed by a Doctor on 5/10/2012

 Viewers share their comments

-Hirschsprung's Disease - Experience Question: Please describe your experience with Hirschsprung's disease.
+Hirschsprung's Disease - Personal Experience Question: Was your child or relative born with Hirschsprung's disease?
+Please share your experience.

-Hirschsprung's Disease - Surgery Question: Please describe your experience with surgery to treat your Hirschsprung's disease.
+Hirschsprung's Disease - Surgery Question: Did your child have surgery to treat Hirschsprung's disease?
+Please share your experience.